EPM- Part II: Symptoms, Diagnosis and Treatment

 - Horses that are stressed or those with compromised immune systems are more likely to contract the disease.

-Testing for EPM:
+Testing for EPM in horses:

 If you suspect your horse has EPM your veterinarian will conduct a full neurological exam and perform certain tests.
 Testing both the cerebrospinal fluid (CSF) along with a blood serum sample is best.
 However, spinal taps can be risky and expensive so in many cases a positive serum IgG test combined with neurological signs and a history consistent with exposure to EPM will serve as a positive diagnosis.